CrociDB/blog/content/now.md

 ### Life

 I've been trying to change the way I eat lately.
-Started cooking way more often and I realized I love cooking the feeling of eating fresh food I just made.
+Started cooking way more often and I realized I love the feeling of eating fresh food I just made.
 I'm not a vegetarian nor a vegan, but I'm mostly interested in cooking vegan dishes.
 Mostly using fresh vegetables and legumes, I'm trying to get the most flavor out of these ingredients.
 I do cook fish every now and then, as it's my favorite type of meat.

 Most part of my life after I left my mom's was eating sandwiches and ultra-processed food.
 I thought that if I cooked I wouldn't have time for anything else.
 I'd also eat out and order a lot of delivery food.
 I'm so happy I changed that and most days I look forward for that time I'll be in the kitchen.